Bone-shaped dog treats spilling out of a tipped jar, next to a ramekin of oats.

 Pulpy Dog Treats

-This recipe is perfect for kids—they can form all sorts of fun shapes for their furry friends.
+This recipe is perfect to make with your kids—they can form all sorts of fun shapes for their furry friends.

 Healthy treats for dogs can be made with almost any fruit or vegetable pulp (dog-safe, of course).
 Because these treats don’t expand in the oven, the dough can be formed into any shape.